ayota/cafb-indicator-map/ipf/README.md

 dormitories, retirement homes, prisons, which are part of the ACS individuals data but not the households data.
 One option would be to just exclude census tracts with more than a certain % of individuals in group quarters from the analysis.

-On a separate issue, the BRFSS considers Hispanic/Latino ethnicity as a category under race, whereas in the census it is a separate (yes/no) question.
-Currently this question is extracted in the PUMS data but not in ACS, and is not used for the IPF.
-The question is should we account for this category and how?
-Or if we don't, does that bias the comparison between BRFSS and census (ACS/PUMS)?